wb14123/scala2grpc/readme.md

 )
 ```

-You can use `GrpcIOContext` or `GrpcStreamContext` to do anything you want in `wrapIO` and `wrapStream`.
-For example, and implementation of print logs before and after the request is:
+You are able to do anything in `wrapIO` and `wrapStream` as long as you return `context.response` at the end.
+For example, an implementation of print logs before and after the request could be:

 ```
   override def wrapIO[T](context: GrpcIOContext[T]): IO[T] = {